mansi104-ai/Web_Crawler_RJ/README.md

-# RealEstateCrawler — 99acres-only edition (with shared commons)
+# RealEstateCrawler — 99acres-magicbricks-nobroker (with shared commons)

 This document provides a **complete, runnable crawler** focused on **99acres.com**, while keeping the common engine/parsing/writer files reusable for other sites.
 The project is arranged so you can later copy the `site_99acres.py` adapter and create `site_magicbricks.py` / `site_nobroker.py` with minimal changes.